eleanorcaves/favorite-desserts/README.md

 - Morris: pear
 - Kara: cookies!

 - Will this pull on R studio?
+Yes